wmbm/tortuosity_toolbox/README.md

 # Matlab Toolbox for the Quantification of Cerebrovascular Tortuosity (TQTV)

-(Legacy code - This was a graduate internship project with Bristol University in 2015)
+(Legacy code - This was a graduate internship project from 2015)

 The purpose of this project was to develop a tool to quantify the tortuosity ("bendiness") of cerebral blood vessels towards better understanding of age-related stroke.
 Various metrics exist in the literature, however no unified testing tool was built to validated and compare across research studies.